Learning nonlinear hybrid automata from input--output time-series data

 \paragraph{Contributions}

-\ks{I haven't revised this paragraph yet.} Our contributions are summarized as follows. \begin{itemize} \item We propose an algorithm inferring a general subclass of HAs from a set of input and output trajectories. \item We introduce type annotations to improve the inference of the resets. \item We experimentally show that our algorithm infers HAs fairly close to the original system under learning. \end{itemize}
+Our contributions are summarized as follows. \begin{itemize} \item We propose an algorithm inferring a general subclass of HAs from a set of input and output trajectories. \item We introduce type annotations to improve the inference of the resets. \item We experimentally show that our algorithm infers HAs fairly close to the original system under learning. \end{itemize}

 \paragraph{Related Work}